 10 Things That Make Your Sweat Smell Worse

-Sweat smells bad no matter what when it begins to be broken down by bacteria, but there are certain things that make it smell even worse.
-The following are ten things that can cause extra foul smelling sweat:
+Sweat smells bad no matter what when it begins to be broken down by bacteria, but certain things make it smell even worse.
+The following are ten things that can cause extra foul-smelling sweat:

 - Stress: sweat caused from stress rather than exercise smells worse

 - Armpit hair, which harbors even more bacteria